-The US Department of Justice (DOJ) and the Federal Trade Commission (FTC) have long recognised that their strong commitment towards prosecuting consent decree violations helps ensure that merging companies comply with their decree obligations and that merger remedies are effective.
+The US Department of Justice (DOJ) and Federal Trade Commission (FTC) have long recognised that the strength of their commitment to prosecuting consent decree violations helps to ensure that merging companies comply with their decree obligations and that merger remedies are effective.
 For instance, the DOJ’s Merger Remedies Manual expressly provides that the Antitrust Division ‘will not hesitate to bring actions to enforce consent decrees’ because the Division has a ‘responsibility to the public interest, as well as to the court . . . to ensure strict implementation of and compliance with the agreed-upon remedy’.
 Similarly, the FTC has emphasised that its consent decrees must be ‘vigorously enforce[d]’ to ‘make clear . . . that [its] orders are to be taken seriously’.
 Federal courts have likewise stressed the importance of robust enforcement of merger consent decrees.
 In United States v.
-Boston Scientific Corporation, for example, the court held that ‘there is a compelling interest in vindicating the authority of the FTC in enforcing its consent decrees’ because ‘otherwise, parties to anticompetitive mergers will have every incentive to sign a consent decree to induce the FTC to withdraw its injunction, and then breach the promises made in the order.’
+Boston Scientific Corporation, for example, the court held that ‘there is a compelling interest in vindicating the authority of the FTC in enforcing its consent decrees’ because ‘otherwise, parties to anticompetitive mergers will have every incentive to sign a consent decree to induce the FTC to withdraw its injunction, and then breach the promises made in the order’.

 Thus, while entering into a consent decree allows merging parties to avoid a government challenge to their proposed transaction, they should fully understand that the DOJ and FTC will carefully monitor their compliance with the decree and will be more than willing to bring an enforcement action seeking, among other things, significant injunctive relief and large monetary penalties if they determine that a party has failed to do so.

-The fact that the DOJ and FTC have brought a relatively small number of formal enforcement actions should not be read by merging companies as suggesting that they can ignore their commitments under a consent decree.
+The fact that the DOJ and FTC have brought a relatively small number of formal enforcement actions should not be interpreted by merging companies as suggesting that they can ignore their commitments under a consent decree.
 The bulk of the agencies’ consent decree enforcement efforts occur through non-public administrative processes, which, among other things, require companies to expend significant time and resources on extensive monitoring by the agencies (and trustees) and on responding to investigations that the agencies conduct whenever they have reason to believe a violation may have occurred.
-These administrative investigations into possible decree violations can often last more than a year and typically require companies to produce large volumes of information, submit written interrogatory responses, and make their employees available for interviews.
+These administrative investigations into possible decree violations can often last more than a year and typically require companies to produce large volumes of information, submit written interrogatory responses and make their employees available for interviews.